 IHT doubles the CoP by starting with warmth

-This doubles the Coefficient of Performance of the heat pump and allows a 50% saving of carbon emissions compared to providing heat from a gas boiler.
+This doubles the Coefficient of Performance of the heat pump and allows an 80% saving of carbon emissions compared to providing heat from a gas boiler.

 Underground Thermal Energy Storage – UTES